loongallday/pdeservice-spb/doc/api-tickets/README.md

 - Merchandise linked to tickets must be in the same site as the ticket (enforced at database level)
 - Multiple merchandise can be linked to a single ticket
 - Merchandise associations are automatically deleted when ticket or merchandise is deleted
+- **Company/Site/Contact cannot be updated after creation** - you can only select existing (by ID) or create new
+- Use the `/search` endpoint for listing and filtering tickets (replaces the old `/` list endpoint)